The Impact of Electronic Ballast

 Fluorescent lighting is now widely used in industrial and commercial applications mainly due to its high efficiency and longer life span compared to incandescent lamps.
 Conventional fluorescent lighting systems operate from the mains using a simple series choke as the ballast whose function is to create sufficient voltage with the glow starter to start the lamp and also to limit the lamp current after it has started.

-Such a system is simple and low-cost, however the drawbacks are a low input power factor, audible humming noise, extra loss in the choke, delayed start, stroboscropic and flicker effects, and no dimming control.
+Such a system is simple and low-cost, however the drawbacks are a low input power factor, audible humming noise, extra loss in the choke, delayed start, stroboscopic and flicker effects, and no dimming control.

 is electronic ballast

-As the rapid development of power electronics technology, inverters are now used for energising the lamp.
+As the rapid development of power electronics technology, inverters are now used for energizing the lamp.
 These inverter systems are now referred as the electronic ballast and can eliminate the conventional magnetic ballast's disadvantages.